 Now let’s take a look at how the more expensive DreamPress managed WordPress hosting plan handles the same load.

 DreamPress Managed Hosting Load Impact Test

-For the DreamPress test, we went straight to simulating 250 virtual users accessing the WordPress website, increasing the number of users from 1 to 250 over a 5-minute period.
+For the DreamPress test, we went straight to simulating 250 virtual users accessing the WordPress website, increasing the number of users from one to 250 over a five-minute period.
 Like the shared hosting plan test, the homepage of the WordPress website, which was using the Avada theme and its Agency demo, was monitored by Load Impact.

 DreamHost Uptime Monitoring Results